dinde451/jarr.d1/Jarulfs_Guide.md

 Blocking trap: Dex + bonus

   - > There exists a bug so that the bonus is always 0, except during
-    > the first game a character play.
+    > the first game a character plays.
 For information about what the
-    > bonus should be, see table under To Hit %, chapter 2.1.4.
+    > bonus should be, see table under *To Hit* *%*, chapter 2.1.4.

   - > You can only block while standing still or while doing a melee
     > attack.